ApplianceFaults

 Maybe

 You can safely check the water tap, hose position, household pressure, and an accessible inlet filter first.
-If Bosch E29 returns after those checks, the fault may involve the valve, Aquastop system, wiring, or control readings.
+If Bosch E29 returns after those checks, the fault may involve the valve, Aquastop system, or fill-control readings.

 Safety boundary: Stop if the washer leaks, smells hot or electrical, needs panel removal, starts overfilling, or you are unsure about any check.